Minnesota Vikings vs Chicago Bears: Complete Game Recap & Player Stats

 - Nahshon Wright (CHI): His pick-six was one of the game’s early highlights.

-You may also be interested in Chicago Bears contest against Jacksonville Jaguars
+You may also be interested in the stats of Chicago Bears against Jacksonville Jaguars

 Key Turning Points